solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

     http://localhost:7071/api/AddCustomerFunction
     ```

+- You should get an error.
+Browse to the Azure Portal and the mysqldevSUFFIXflex flexible server
+- Under **Settings**, select **Networking**
+- Select **Add current IP address (x.x.x.x)**
+- Select **Save**
-- Azure recommends that Flexible Server clients use the service's public SSL certificate for secure access.
+- Retry the above url, the data will be displayed, however it is over non-SSL connection.
+Azure recommends that Flexible Server clients use the service's public SSL certificate for secure access.
 Download the [Azure SSL certificate](https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem) to the Function App project root directory
 - Add the following lines to the Python code to utilize the Flexible Server public certificate and support connections over TLS 1.2:

 ```python